Stealth004/Web-Application/README.md

 <h3>Cloud Security Questions</h3>

 <p>
-1. What are the similarities and differences between Azure Web Application Gateway and Azure Front Door?
+<strong>1.
+What are the similarities and differences between Azure Web Application Gateway and Azure Front Door?</strong>
 <br>
-[   The similarities of both are
+The similarities of both are
 <ul>
   <li>Both reside in front of your web application in order to protect it.</li>
   <li>They work on the Application Layer (7) of the OSI model.</li>